|Salary:||£38,826 to £42,087 per annum, including London Weighting Allowance|

 Applications are invited for a position as Research Associate in machine learning for wireless networks at the King’s College London.
-The position is full time and fixed term for three-years.
-The post is due to start in 1st of April 2022.
+The position is full-time and fixed term for two years.
+The post is due to start on the 16th of Aug.
+2023.

-You will be a conscientious, innovative experimental scientist who has successfully completed a PhD (or equivalent) in Telecoms, computer science and engineering including electrical/electronic engineering or similar.
-Experience in design machine learning algorithms for wireless networks is preferred.
+You will be a conscientious, innovative scientist who has successfully completed a PhD (or equivalent) in Telecoms, computer science and engineering including electrical/electronic engineering or similar.
+Experience in designing machine learning algorithms for wireless networks is preferred.

 At King’s, you will join a research-leading and multi-disciplinary team led by Dr Yansha Deng.
 You will be based in the Centre for Telecommunications Research group at the Department of Engineering.
 The successful candidate will also be expected to collaborate with the project partners and members of the research group and the UKRI TAS Hub.

-This post will be offered on a fixed term contract for three-years.
-This is a full-time post - 100% full time equivalent
+This post will be offered on an a fixed-term contract of up to 24 months or until 31st March 2025 (with a high likelihood of an extension, depending on the availability of funding).
+This is a full-time post - 100% full-time equivalent

-The role will involve carrying out research in machine learning for cellular-connected UAV (C-UAV) swarms, with the objective of develop and implement full network automation via simulations and prototypes.
-Research will need to be carried out to:
+The role will involve carrying out research in machine learning for cellular-connected UAV (C-UAV) swarms, with the objective of developing and implementing full network automation via simulations and prototypes.
+The research will need to be carried out to: